2023–24 Taichung Suns season

-The 2023–24 Taichung Suns season was scheduled to be the franchise's 3rd season.
-The Suns were with Wang Wei-Chieh as their general manager.
+The 2023–24 Taichung Suns season was scheduled to be the franchise's third season.

 On June 29, 2023, the Suns announced that Chris Gavina left the team.
 On July 1, the Suns hired Anthony Tucker as their new head coach.
 On September 15, the T1 League announced that the 2023–24 season participation rights of the Taichung Suns was cancelled due to financial qualification.
 On October 13, the news reported that Anthony Tucker left the team.
 On October 16, the Suns announced to fold officially.